Good Omens: Television

 In February 2011, it was reported that a television adaptation may be produced, with Terry Jones and Gavin Scott "in talks" to write the series.
 On 19 March 2011, Gaiman announced on his website that a television series adaptation of his novel "is in the works from Terry Jones" with a link to Pratchett's webpage confirming the news.
 In August 2012, Pratchett's daughter, Rhianna Pratchett, announced an establishment of a new production company, Narrativia, with plans to produce projects including a television film based on Good Omens.

 In April 2016, Gaiman announced that he was writing the scripts for a six-part television series as the result of a request from Pratchett, made shortly before his death.
 In January 2017, Amazon announced that Gaiman would adapt Good Omens into a "comedic apocalyptic" miniseries, set to be released on Prime Video in 2019.
 The adaptation is a six-part limited comedy series for Amazon and the BBC, and Gaiman served as showrunner.
 On 14 August 2017, Michael Sheen and David Tennant were announced as having been cast in the respective lead roles of Aziraphale and Crowley.
 The village of Hambleden in Buckinghamshire is the filming location for 'Tadfield' with Jasmine Cottage being located just north of the village at Colstrope Farm.
 The adaptation was produced by BBC Studios in collaboration with Narrativia and Gaiman's The Blank Corporation.
 Distribution was handled by BBC Worldwide.
 All six episodes of the serial were released on 31 May 2019 on Amazon Prime.
 In June 2021 Amazon renewed Good Omens for a second season, with Sheen and Tennant returning alongside most of the original cast, and a third and final season being announced in December 2023.
+In July 2024 Gaiman resigned from his position on the show after widespread allegations of abuse against women.